eugeniomorocho/IESPIT/README.md

 # IESPIT

 ## Description
-This repo contains the Android app of ESPIT and IESPIT from the paper: **"An Assistive PIN Input Technology for the Visually Impaired"**.
+This repo contains the Android Package (APK) of ESPIT and IESPIT apps from the paper: **"An Assistive PIN Input Technology for the Visually Impaired"**.

 ## Video
 A video of the IESPIT working application can be found here: https://www.youtube.com/watch?v=3fsqFm_TVpY